MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReportSubmissionPolicy.md

 When you set the email address of the reporting mailbox in the Microsoft 365 Defender portal at <https://security.microsoft.com/securitysettings/userSubmission>, the same email address is also set in the following parameters in the \*-ReportSubmissionPolicy cmdlets:

-- Microsoft integrated reporting: The ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses parameters.
+- Microsoft integrated reporting using Microsoft reporting tools in Outlook: The ReportJunkAddresses, ReportNotJunkAddresses, and ReportPhishAddresses parameters.
-- Third-party tools: The ThirdPartyReportAddresses parameter.
+- Microsoft integrated reporting using third-party tools in Outlook: The ThirdPartyReportAddresses parameter.

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see [Find the permissions required to run any Exchange cmdlet](https://learn.microsoft.com/powershell/exchange/find-exchange-cmdlet-permissions).